The Value of the Works of Victor Vasarely

 - Membership to the French Legion of Honour in 1970

-Prior to his death on 15 March 1997, Vasarely founded a number of museums dedicated to his own work across Europe.
+Before his death on 15 March 1997, Vasarely founded several museums dedicated to his work across Europe.
 His work can be found in the Museum of Modern Art, the Centre Pompidou, and the Metropolitan Museum of Art, among others.

 Vasarely’s works are presently held in the collections of the Albright-Knox Art Gallery in Buffalo, the Art Institute of Chicago, the Tate Gallery in London, and the Peggy Guggenheim Collection in Venice.

 A temporary exhibition of Vasarely’s work entitled Le Partage des Formes was held in 2019.
 It was displayed in the Centre Georges Pompidou in Paris.